asonganyi/blockoptions/whitepaper/whitepaper.md

 The competition is very fierce in binary options industry, traditional binary option brokers pay more than $300 to affiliate to get a new traders.
-Although we believe we can and will build the best blockchain binary options platform on market, but we still need pay more attentions on marketing, PR, networking and helps from communities to achieve it.
+Although we believe we can and will build the best blockchain binary options platform on market,we still need to pay more attentions on marketing, PR, networking and helps from communities to achieve it.